bobbimanners/Zapple-II/README.md

 under Coherent.
 This assembler has the advantage of small size, and is also written in K&R C.

+`Z80as` compiled 'out-of-the-box' under Aztec C on the Apple II, without any modification.

-`Z80as` generates Intel HEX files rather than BIN files, so I wrote a simple converter called `HEX2BIN`.
+This assembler generates Intel HEX files rather than BIN files, so I wrote a simple converter called `HEX2BIN`.

 `Z80as` also builds and runs on Linux which allows larger files to be assembled and is much faster than running on 6502 at 1Mhz.